- Location: Ohio

 The successful completion of a course from one of the approved Defensive Driving Course may prevent violations from damaging your driving record.
 While in many cases a course just might get a traffic ticket dismissed, attending traffic school can also enhance your driving knowledge and skill level, and it may increase your overall safety awareness so that you, your family, and other drivers can be safer on the roads.

 Defensive driving means always trying to anticipate what may happen next, and being prepared to take action to avoid danger.
 To successfully do this, you must constantly monitor what is happening on the road, and plan ahead.

 Defensive Driving Class

 In accordance with National Safety Council guidelines, the Ohio Department of Transportation offers Defensive Driving classes, which they encourage retirees, companies, and individuals to attend.
-A minimum of 15 people are needed, and the cost is $30.
-You may also take it online for $30.
-The course lasts four hours.
 Taking the course will not only result in better driving, it may result in lower insurance rates.

 Even if you can't get to a defensive driving class, try reviewing these safety tips:

 - Always have an escape route in mind.
 Continually be aware of the space around you.

 - Attempt to keep a safe distance from the vehicles around you.

 - Scan the path ahead of you at least 12-15 seconds.
 Don't just focus on the space immediately ahead of your vehicle.